Published by: Ingrid King. Last Updated on: July 7, 2023 by Crystal Uys

 - Several cat-related holidays appear on the calendar, but National Cat Week falls in November annually.

 - A Cat’s yawn is a form of a greeting that can mean both hello and goodbye.

 For the Love of Cats is entertaining and educational, all in a beautifully designed package.
 I found myself turning the pages slowly, savoring the combination of Sandy’s words and Mark Anderson’s drawings.

-This book looks like an expensive coffee table book, but at $16.95 retail (and even less on Amazon), it makes a great last minute gift or stocking stuffer for the cat lover on your holiday gift list.
+This book looks like an expensive coffee table book, but it’s affordable, and it makes a great last minute gift or stocking stuffer for the cat lover on your holiday gift list.
 If I didn’t already have this book, it would be on my wishlist for sure.